EgorLappo/rustwf/README.md

 # `rustwf`: Wright-Fisher-type simulations in Rust

 I have tried to adapt some simple simulation I use in my research ([FPM_diffusion](https://github.com/EgorLappo/FPM_diffusion)) into a Rust program.
 As this is mostly a learning project for me, I have tried to use several features of the language that are most probably not the most effective and necessary.
+Still, single-threaded performance of this code is 25x faster than the naive `python` implementation I have previously been using.

 If, for some reason, you are interested in this, comments are welcome!

 ## Usage